gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - allow a `LibrarySpec` instance to be added as a requirement.
 - make dependency declarations managed and immutable post resolve

-# Feature: Custom component built from Java source
+# Feature 2: Custom component built from Java source

 This feature allows a plugin author to define a component type that is built from Java source and Java libraries.